Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

 How to apply for Indonesian eVOA online

-If you’re reading this section, I will assume you qualify for a Visa on Arrival for Indonesia and want to get it online from the Molina website before your flight (or ferry, or even bus from Dili to Kupang).
+If you’re reading this section, I will assume you qualify for a Visa on Arrival for Indonesia and want to get it online from the Molina website (or Evisa Imigrasi) before your flight (or ferry, or even bus from Dili to Kupang).

 Many people skip this step and then run into problems accessing their visa confirmation or extending it onshore.

 This is the link to register on Molina.
-Choose the option “foreigner“, then fill in all information (Personal, Document, Account) on the next screen, click submit, then go back and log in through the big yellow (recently changed to orange) button in the top right corner of the main page.
+Choose the option “foreigner“, then fill in all information (Personal, Document, Account) on the next screen, click submit, then go back and log in through the big orange button in the top right corner of the main page.

 Step 2: Make a new visa application

 After signing in with your account, navigate to “SERVICES” and pick “E-Visa”.
 You can also find use the button “Apply” on the home page regardless if you’re logged in or not.

 - Then select the country where your passport is from;

 - Select your purpose to visit Indonesia.
 If you’re going as a tourist, pick “General, Family or Social“;

 - Select a sub-purpose for your visit: Tourism, family visit, transit;